ibmresilient/resilient-community-apps/fn_resilient_ml/doc/design.md

-# Resilient NLP integration Design
+# Design for Resilient NLP integration
-NLP integration uses Nature Language Processing (NLP) to digest incident data, and provide advanced predictions of incident relationships.
+Resilient NLP integration uses Nature Language Processing (NLP) to digest incident textual data, and provides advanced predictions of incident relationships.

 ## NLP
-To obtained the relationship among incident, NLP model is used to process textual information of incidents, including the followings:
+To obtained the relationship among incidents, a NLP model is used to process textual information of incidents, including the followings:
 * name
 * description